apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 different paths, in which case the specific default value for the destination path SHOULD be returned.

+It is not an error if the path does not exist: the default/recommended value for that part of the filesystem MUST be returned.

 ###  `long getBlockSize(Path p)`

+This method is exactly equivalent to querying the block size of the `FileStatus` structure returned in `getFileStatus(p)`.
+It is deprecated in order to encourage users to make a single call to `getFileStatus(p)` and then use the result to examine multiple attributes of the file (e.g. length, type, block size).
+If more than one attribute is queried, This can become a significant performance optimization —and reduce load on the filesystem.

 #### Preconditions